PhantomEpicness/cmss13-design-docs/xeno/globber_boiler.md

 <!-- Provide potential alternatives to your feature, either ones that align with your design values, or ones that don't that you suspect will be suggested.
 If you are including the latter, make sure to explain why you didn't choose that. -->

 ## Potential Changes
-Thing that could go wrong - Globber is too robust and dominates defensively
+Thing that could go wrong - Grenadier is too robust and dominates defensively

 How to fix - Nerfs to acid glob.
 Alternatively can increase marine damage or buff CAS

-Thing that could go wrong - Globber is too robust and dominates sieging
+Thing that could go wrong - Grenadier is too robust and dominates sieging

 How to fix - Nerfs to acid glob's cade damage.

-Thing that could go wrong - Globber is too squishy
+Thing that could go wrong - Grenadier is too squishy

-How to fix - Possible buffs to globber health/armor
+How to fix - Possible buffs to Grenadier health/armor

 <!-- Most of the time you're not going to get the best design first try.
 It helps to try your best to predict what *could* go wrong, and suggest alternatives that can be taken, without sacrificing your design. -->